Skip Ribbon Commands

 • The vicar for clergy and associate vicar for clergy, as ex officio non-voting members

-The term of office for Priest Personnel Board members is five years.
+The term of office for Priest Personnel Board members is ordinarily for five years.
+Each member's term is staggered so as not to expire at the same time.

-The Priest Personnel Board seeks the advice and input from the regional bishops as well as from other qualified priests and lay leaders to understand and respond to the needs of the region, the parish, and the priest himself.
+The Priest Personnel Board seeks the advice and input from the regional bishops, as well as from other qualified priests and lay leaders, to understand and respond to the needs of the parish and the priest.
 The appropriate dean and/or other members of the Priest Personnel Board, or the vicar for clergy, visit parishes when the pastoral leadership is scheduled for change and meet with staff and representative lay parishioners and leaders to understand the needs and priorities of the parish and its ministries.
 A report of the visit is prepared and submitted to the Priest Personnel Board.
-The Priest Personnel Board maintains professional confidentiality.
+The Priest Personnel Board maintains strict professional confidentiality.
 Administrative support to the Priest Personnel Board is provided by the Office of the Vicar for Clergy.

 Resources